yfwei/carnd-behavioral-cloning/README.md

 In order to prevent the vehicle from drowning itself, I added left and right camera images to the training data set with 0.2 steering angle degree correction.
 Although the vehicle drove much better with new data, the model had a low mean squared error on the training data set, but a high mean squared error on the validation data set, which implies the model was overfitting.
 I increased the depth of the model (model.py line 96) and added a dropout layer (model.py line 93) to overcome this overfitting problem.

 The vehicle still had problems driving around few curves.
-So I recorded three curve driving to let the model learn how to drive smoothly around curves.
+So I recorded curve driving to let the model learn how to drive smoothly around curves.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.